ZhgChg.Li

 rm ~/Library/MobileDevice/Provisioning\ Profiles/build_pp.mobileprovision

-• Remember to add a TEAM_ID variable in Repo -> Settings -> Actions secrets and variables -> secrets, with the content being the Apple Developer Team ID string.
+• Remember to add a TEAM_ID secret in Repo -> Settings -> Actions secrets and variables -> secrets, containing your Apple Developer Team ID string.

-Commit files to the Repo main branch and test the packaging feature:
+Commit files to the repo’s main branch to test the build function:

-Please note that if other branches want to use this Action, you need to merge the CD-Deploy.yml file from the main branch first.
+Please note that if other branches want to use this Action, they need to first merge the CD-Deploy.yml file from the main branch.

 Demo

-Technical Details — Obtaining & Setting Firebase CLI Token
+Technical Details — Obtaining and Setting Firebase CLI Token

 First, install the Firebase CLI tool: